Stratio/Decision/doc/src/site/sphinx/cep-query-syntax.rst

 In the above example, for the events of the temperatureStream with temperature >= to 30 followed by an event arrival having temperature higher than e1 temperature an output will be triggered via patternsStream stream.

 Without every keyword the query will only run once.
-If you have the "every" enclosing a patther, the the query runs for every occurrence of that pattern.
+If you have the "every" enclosing a pattern, then the query runs for every occurrence of that pattern.
 Furthermore, if "within <time>" is used Siddhi triggers only the patterns where the first and the last events constituting to the pattern have arrived within the given time period.
 ::

     add query --stream temperatureStream --definition "